San Joaquin Valley Railroad: Exeter Subdivision

 In 2008, the Surface Transportation Board approved the abandonment of the section of track between Strathmore and Jovista.
 This left the communities of Strathmore, Porterville, Terra Bella, Ducor, and Richgrove without any rail service.
-Tulare County has recently broken off negotiations with the SJVR to purchase this section of track to preserve it for future use and possible reactivation.
-However, beginning in September 2010, the tracks were being removed by the SJVR and the job was completed with the entire line having been pulled up in mid November.
-The future of this line is very much in doubt and with the rails having now been removed, it's extremely unlikely that trains will ever traverse that corridor again.
-As of March 2015, the SJVR has embargoed the line with the rails spiked at the south end of Exeter with some crossing signals south already having been partially dismantled.
-This section of track, which runs approximately 8 miles to Lindsay is now pending formal abandonment whereupon the rails are expected to be immediately pulled up upon STB approval.
-The sections from Exeter to Dinuba along with former ATSF track between Lindsay and Exeter were expected to follow given their poor condition and lack of use however as of April 2022 it has yet to happen.
+Tulare County broke off negotiations with the SJVR to purchase this section of track to preserve it for future use and possible reactivation, because beginning in September 2010, the tracks were being removed by the SJVR and the job was completed with the entire line having been pulled up in mid November.
+By March 2015, the SJVR embargoed the line with the rails spiked at the south end of Exeter with some crossing signals south already having been partially dismantled.
+This section of track, which runs approximately 8 miles to Lindsay was pending formal abandonment whereupon the rails were expected to be immediately pulled up upon STB approval.
+However the Cross Valley Corridor passenger train service is planning to upgrade the tracks to Lindsay and rebuild them to Porterville.